hooom/HCache/README.md

 # Hcache
-*HCache* is a novel testing methodology to facilitates the widespread identification of WCP vulnerabilities.
+*HCache* is a open-source testing tool to facilitates the widespread identification of Web Cache Poisoning (WCP) vulnerabilities.
 ![Overview](./img/hcache.png)

 ## Prepare